schlae/a1000-scsi-sidecar/README.md

 ### SCSI controller

-The SCSI controller is a fairly standard WD33C93 (plain, not the A suffix).
+The SCSI controller is a fairly standard WD33C93 (plain or the A suffix).
+Note that some versions may work better than others since there are multiple versions of the embedded firmware.

 DRQ (Data Request) status of the SCSI controller is monitored by the Amiga by reading a status register.
 It can also be configured to trigger an